Patricia Hewitt: After cabinet – consultancies and directorships

 In January 2008, Hewitt was appointed special consultant to the world's largest chemists, Alliance Boots.
-Such an appointment was controversial given Hewitt's former role as Health Minister, resulting in objections to her appointment by members of a Parliamentary committee.
-Hewitt also become the special adviser to private equity company Cinven, which paid £1.4billion for Bupa's UK hospitals.
+Such an appointment was controversial, given Hewitt's former role as Health Minister, resulting in objections to her appointment by members of a Parliamentary committee.
+Hewitt also become the special adviser to private equity company Cinven, which paid £1.4 billion for Bupa's UK hospitals.

-Hewitt joined the BT Group board as a non-executive director on 24 March 2008. and retired from the position in 2015 after six years as a director and five as senior independent director and chair of the remuneration committee.
+Hewitt joined the BT Group board as a non-executive director on 24 March 2008. and retired from the position in 2015, after six years as a director and five as senior independent director and chair of the remuneration committee.

-In July 2009,Hewitt joined the UK India Business Council as its chair and was reappointed to the role in 2014.
+In July 2009, Hewitt joined the UK India Business Council as its chair and was reappointed to the role in 2014.
 She stepped down from this role in 2017.

 In July 2017, Hewitt was appointed the chair of the NHS Sustainability and Transformation Plan (STP) Oversight Board for Norfolk and Waveney.
 In this capacity she also attends the Health and Wellbeing Board, Norfolk.

 Stepping down and suspension from Parliamentary Labour Party

-In May 2009, The Daily Telegraph reported that Hewitt claimed £920 in legal fees when she moved out of a flat in her constituency, stayed in hotels and then rented another flat in Leicester.
+In May 2009, The Daily Telegraph reported that Hewitt had claimed £920 in legal fees when she had moved out of a flat in her constituency, stayed in hotels, and then rented another flat in Leicester.
 Claims for furniture included £194 for blinds delivered to her London home.
 In June 2009 Hewitt announced that she would be stepping down from the House of Commons.
 She said she was leaving the Commons for personal reasons as she wanted to spend more time with her family.

 On 6 January 2010, she and fellow ex-minister Geoff Hoon jointly called for a secret ballot on the future of the leadership of Gordon Brown.
 The following day Hoon said that it appeared to have failed and was "over".
 Brown later referred to the call for a secret ballot as a "form of silliness".

-In March 2010, Hewitt was suspended from the Parliamentary Labour Party over the question of political lobbying irregularities, alleged by the Channel 4 Dispatches programme.
+In March 2010, Hewitt was suspended from the Parliamentary Labour Party over the question of political lobbying irregularities, alleged in the Channel 4 Dispatches programme.

 At the 2010 general election Hewitt was succeeded as MP for Leicester West by Liz Kendall, who had been her Special Adviser (SpAd) during her time in Cabinet.

 Dispatches Lobbyist investigation

-Hewitt was one of the MPs named in the 2010 sting operation into political lobbying by the Channel 4 Dispatches programme, in which she appeared to claim that she was paid £3,000 a day to help a client obtain a key seat on a Government advisory group.
-On 22 March 2010, Hewitt, along with Geoff Hoon and Stephen Byers were suspended from the Parliamentary Labour Party over the allegations.
-Whilst Hoon and Byers were both banned from the House of Commons for five and two years respectively, no further action was taken against Hewitt for her part in the "Cash for Access" affair.
+Hewitt was one of the MPs named in the 2010 sting operation into political lobbying in the Channel 4 Dispatches programme, in which she appeared to claim that she had been paid £3,000 a day to help a client obtain a key seat on a Government advisory group.
+On 22 March 2010, Hewitt, along with Geoff Hoon and Stephen Byers, was suspended from the Parliamentary Labour Party over the allegations.
+Hoon and Byers were both banned from the House of Commons for five and two years respectively, but no further action was taken against Hewitt for her part in the "Cash for Access" affair.